PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 The command above will change the time the Windows 7 Guest Virtual BIOS displays before selecting the default boot option giving more time to select the option to boot from CD/DVD.
 This line can be removed post-installation.

-### 12th-14 Generation Processors
+### Modern Generation Processors (11-14th Generation)

-On a 12th–14th Generation Intel processor, certain legacy settings may need to be configured to run older guest operating systems such as Windows XP.
+Certain legacy settings may need to be configured to run older guest operating systems such as Windows 7:

 Legacy CPU settings: